mclegoman/luminance/ResourcepackGuide/Range.md

 # Range Config

-This is specifically to explain `range` configs for uniform overrides, see [Adding Shaders](AddingShaders.md#dynamic-uniforms) for an overview of uniform config works
+This is specifically to explain `range` configs for uniform overrides, see [Adding Shaders](AddingShaders.md#dynamic-uniforms) for an overview on how uniform config works

 ```json
 (example of how to use range for reference)